matrix-org/matrix-spec-proposals/proposals/3926-disable-bot-notifs-by-default.md

 While this MSC is unstable, `enable_predefined_push_rules` should be called `org.matrix.mscXXXX.enable_predefined_push_rules`.

 To avoid breaking existing functionality.
 The *default* setting for both application services and regular users will be `true`.
-Developers will be expected to be explict with their choice until this MSC is merged and the defaults given in the [proposal](##Proposal) are used.
+Developers will be expected to be explicit with their choice until this MSC is merged and the defaults given in the [proposal](##Proposal) are used.

 ## Dependencies